HBCSD Corruption

 NOTE: This meeting, and the misinformation contained in it was videotaped and downloaded to the HBCSD Website under Measure S videos.

 [1] Architect’s Submittal Guidelines, March 2011, Prepared by the Office of Public School Construction.
 Regulation 1859.78.7.
-The Board shall provide funding for upgrading existing site utilities work necessary for the modernization of 50 year or older permanent building(s) equal to the lesser of 60 percent of verified eligible cost to upgrade utility service or 20 percent of the funding authorized by Section 1859.78.6.
+The Board [State Allocation Board] shall provide funding for upgrading existing site utilities work necessary for the modernization of 50 year or older permanent building(s) equal to the lesser of 60 percent of verified eligible cost to upgrade utility service or 20 percent of the funding authorized by Section 1859.78.6.
 Plumbing & Electrical.